vitaB/gcd-Verification/README.md

 # gcd-Verification

-Verification of euclidean algorithm with Spin, Coq and KIV.
+Verification of euclidean algorithm with Spin, Coq, Isabelle and KIV.